 The dangers of counterfeit airplane parts

-Safety remains the aviation industry’s most critical concern, even though over half a billion counterfeit/unapproved parts are installed each year according to the FAA.
+Safety remains the aviation industry’s most critical concern.
 Each part, no matter how small, plays a role in maintaining the airworthiness of an aircraft.
-When counterfeit components enter the supply chain, they undermine this fundamental principle.
+When counterfeit components enter the market, they undermine this fundamental principle.
+This is because of:

 Substandard manufacturing